cherithanalytics/UGNT/README.md

   * **README.md** - readme file for the Documentation folder

 **Trees/** - folder with the UGNT Trees
-* **XXXCCC.trees.xml** - tree files with trees each verse of each chapter of a book.  and chapter CCC in XML format
+* **XXXCCC.trees.xml** - tree files with trees for each verse of each chapter of a book in XML format
 * **LICENSE.md** - the license for the UGNT Trees
 * **README.md** - readme file for the Trees folder